unChaz/sci-fi-5e/srd/mechanics/backgrounds.md

 **Veteran** As a veteran you can use a Charm check to attempt to get a discount when hiring Mercenaries.
 You are better at using the marine lingo, and as a result, any marines under your command gain a +1 to Armor Class and attack rolls.

 ## Praetor
 You come from one of the elite houses that owns a large corporation, or you have been honored as a lancer of one of these elite houses.
-You maintain the rank of knight.
+You maintain the rank of Lancer.
 As a member or lancer of an elite house you always have your house in the best interest.

 Skill Proficiencies: Diplomacy.
 Choose 1 from [Charm, History , Medic] Tool Proficiencies: Choose 1 from [Botanist’s Kit, Musical Instrument, Disguise Kit]